 For this tutorial, we will explore the basics of APIs, what we can use them for, how to design them and various ways we can protect them.
 We will also look at situations where we may not need to design an API of our own and where we can use a service like Pusher to provide data.

 For simplicity, we will keep this section to the basics.
-Enough to give a clear idea of how data is exchanged over the internet through TCP/IP (transmission control protocol/internet protocol).
-TCP/IP is a suite of communication protocols that describes how the vast number of computers connected to the internet interact.
+Enough to give a clear idea of how data is exchanged over the internet through the Internet protocol suite, commonly known by the nickname "TCP/IP".
+This is a suite of communication protocols that describes how the vast number of computers connected to the internet interact.
+It is named after the two most important protocols or layers within it (Transmission control protocol and Internet protocol).

 TCP/IP uses the standard client-server communication model, where a client (computer device) requests a resource from a server (possibly a much larger computer device in a remote location).
-Connections using TCP/IP are stateless — every request from a client to a server is treated as new, the server never remembers a client.
+Collectively the TCP/IP suite of conventions is classified as stateless (though TCP is itself stateful) — every request from a client to a server is treated as new, the server never remembers a client.
 This frees up resources on the server to make it faster and respond to multiple requests quicker.

-You can read more about TCP/IP on this article by Search Target.
+You can read more about TCP/IP in this article by Search Target.

 The API specifies a set of rules for one application to interact with another.
 Many APIs have proper documentation that also describes the nature and structure of the response they send when you make a request.
 They also specify the necessary information a requesting application needs to provide to make a successful request to the API.